Ethiopia grapples with clashes in Amhara region – DW – 08/09/2023

 According to Ahmed Soliman, feelings of betrayal and injustice continue to play a role in this conflict.
 "So the peace agreement was more of an agreement between the federal government and the TPLF on the Tigrayan side, with no regard for the interests of the Amhara region, even though it was closely involved in the war and of course is the neighboring region."

-The two-year civil war was only settled in November 2022 after Ethiopia's government concluded apeace treaty with the Tigray People's Liberation Front (TPLF).
+The two-year civil war was only settled in November 2022 after Ethiopia's government signed apeace treaty with the Tigray People's Liberation Front (TPLF).
 Nevertheless, Amhara militias continue to occupy the western Tigray region.

 "We're finding that militias are significantly impacting the security situation, challenging the federal government first in the Oromia region and now in the Amhara region."